 - For a special dining experience in the vein of the French Table d’Hôte, book a table at Woodlands at Ireby.
 Darryl and Naomi are great hosts whose British/European-influenced menu changes daily according to the freshest seasonal and local produce.
 They also have a great selection of wines, and that’s not to mention over 100 different whiskys, which you can sample whilst sitting by the fire after dinner!

-- For fine dining in a unique location, try The Cottage in the Wood, nestled in Whinlatter Forest and offering award winning dishes based on local and often wild foods.
+- For fine dining in a unique location, try The Cottage in the Wood, nestled in Whinlatter Forest and offering award-winning dishes based on local and often wild foods.
 Recently awarded a Michelin star!